Blog

 What does a career in prop making look like?

-You would typically start as a Props Assistant or Technician.
+You would typically start as a Props Assistant, Assistant Stage Manager or Technician.
 During this time you will gain new skills and experience and work your way up within the department.
 It's always a good idea to get as much experience as you can.
-Read our blog 'What does work experience in theatre look like' for more information.

 How much does a Prop Maker earn?

-Many Prop Makers work freelance and they can charge roughly between £10-£20 per hour, or £85-£200 per day depending on the work and their reputation.
-The Broadcasting, Entertainment, Cinematograph and Theatre Union (BECTU) pay guidelines suggest a rate of between £190 and £375 per day.
+Many Prop Makers work freelance and they can charge an hourly rate or a day rate, depending their reputation and the estimate work it may take to complete a prop.
 Read our blog 'How to become a freelancer in theatre' for tips.

 References